mylofi/webauthn-local-client/BUNDLERS.md

 #### SSR Breakage

-An unfortunate gotcha of tools that wrap Vite (e.g., Astro, Nuxt, etc) and do SSR (server-side rendering) is that they *break* a key assumption/behavior of this module's Vite plugin: the HTML injection of `<script src="/walc-external-bundle.js"></script>`.
+An unfortunate gotcha of some tools that wrap Vite (e.g., Nuxt, etc) and do SSR (server-side rendering) is that they *break* a key assumption/behavior of this module's Vite plugin: the HTML injection of `<script src="/walc-external-bundle.js"></script>`.

 As such, you'll likely need to manually add that `<script>` tag to your HTML pages/templates.
 The Vite plugin still copies that file into the `public/` folder for you, so it should load once the tag is added to your HTML.